-The Etekcity Lasergrip 1080 is a versatile thermometer that can be used for a wide variety of home or industrial uses to accurately gauge temperature.
-A very high top temperature of 1022 degrees Fahrenheit means that this thermometer can measure the vast majority of materials that it would need to measure for your home or light industrial uses.
+The Etekcity Lasergrip 1080 is an inexpensive versatile infrared thermometer that can be used for a wide variety of home or industrial uses to accurately gauge temperature.
+A very high top temperature of 1022 degrees Fahrenheit means that this IR thermometer can measure the vast majority of materials that it would need to measure for your home or light industrial uses.

 Etekcity Lasergrip 1080

 The LCD screen of the Etekcity Lasergrip 1080 can be optionally backlit for reading in dark conditions, or you can turn it off to save battery life in bright conditions.
 This thermometer is very easy to use.
 Anyone in your family or team can gauge temperature by turning it on and pressing the trigger.

 Emissivity is not adjustable, so this is not the best IR thermometer for measuring reflective or translucent surfaces.
 An accuracy of 2 degrees is good enough for most uses, but keep this inaccuracy in mind if a very accurate reading is important.

 The tendency of the measurement point to be about 2 cm below the infrared aiming point will not affect most uses, but keep this in mind if measuring a very small area.
 The Etekcity lasergrip 1080 can measure best at about 14.17 in from the target, but can provide accurate measurements at other distances as well.
 Choose between Celsius and Fahrenheit for the thermometer reading that is most comfortable for you.

 ● Measures very high temperatures for the highest temperature reading required for most home or industrial uses

 ● Backlit LCD screen so you can read and bright or dark conditions

 ● You can turn backlight and laser on or off as desired

 ● 12 to 1 distance to spot ratio provides better accuracy than lower competing thermometers